iakdis/buhocms/README.md

 - You **already have a Hugo site** and want to easily edit your content from now on
 - You want to **create a new Hugo site from zero** with a graphical user interface
 - You are a **beginner** looking for a **simple way to begin your journey** in using static site generators

+## :warning: Alpha warning
+BuhoCMS is currently in Alpha.
+While most things should work as expected, bugs :bug: are likely to exist.
+It is a good idea to backup 💾 your website folders just in case.
+Also, remember that [many more features](https://github.com/iakmds/buhocms#roadmap) are planned! :sparkles:

 # Screenshots
 <p float="left">